 Affinity Photo’s User Interface Is Divided Into Workspaces

-One of the differences you will notice is that Affinity Photo is divided into personas or workspaces, that is accessible through buttons at the top bar.
+One of the differences you will notice is that Affinity Photo is divided into personas or workspaces, that are accessible through buttons at the top bar.

 Photoshop also has workspaces, but from a normal user’s point of view, you don’t often switch between them as part of your standard workflow in Photoshop.

-When first opening a RAW image, Affinity Photo will open up in the Develop persona.
-This is equivalent to Adobe Camera Raw.
+When first opening RAW photos, Affinity Photo will open up in the Develop persona.

 Just like working in Adobe Camera Raw, keep your edits in the Develop Persona to basic exposure corrections and for preparing your Raw file for further enhancements.